-As teams look to gain all the information possible regarding incoming rookies as part of a broad testing and evaluation program, how does the NFL measure arm length, what is an average arm size for the QB position, and who has the record for the largest arm length measured at the NFL Combine?
+As teams look to gain all the information possible regarding incoming rookies as part of a broad testing and evaluation program, how does the NFL measure arm length, what is the average arm size for the QB position, and who has the record for the largest arm length measured at the NFL Combine?

 How Does the NFL Measure Arm Length?